Greg Laurie: Daily Devotions copertina

 4 min

-Reflection question: How can you explain the truth about Jesus’ resurrection to someone who needs to hear it?
+Reflection question: How can you reach out to someone who seems unreachable?
 Discuss Today's Devo in Harvest Discipleship!

 The audio production of the podcast "Greg Laurie: Daily Devotions" utilizes Generative AI technology.
 This allows us to deliver consistent, high-quality content while preserving Harvest's mission to "know God and make Him known."